The Nutcracker in 3D: Filming

 The film was announced at the 2007 Cannes Film Festival and principal photography took place primarily in Budapest, Hungary that summer, before the set was moved to the Stern Film Studio in Pomáz.

 Music

 The film's score is derived from Tchaikovsky's original music for The Nutcracker, the ballet version of the E.T.A.
 Hoffmann story, and lyricist Tim Rice wrote lyrics for it.
 Many of the songs are based on the ballet's dances.
 Others are based on Tchaikovsky's other compositions, such as his Symphony No. 5 and Symphony No. 6.
+Perhaps due to the film's failure, a soundtrack album was never released.